-Former Port Angeles doctor sentenced for selling misbranded drugs, including fake COVID cure
+Naturopathic doctor sentenced for selling misbranded drugs

 At the sentencing hearing Monday, U.S. District Judge Benjamin H. Settle said, “It is extremely dangerous during the COVID epidemic for people to be engaged in conduct that would lead other people to defer and wait to receive medical care.”

-Marschall was convicted previously and sentenced in federal court for distributing misbranded drugs, in 2011 and again in 2017.
+Marschall was convicted previously and sentenced in federal court for distributing misbranded drugs, both in 2011 and again in 2017.

 “Mr. Marschall has a history of lying to patients about their health and his proposed treatments.
 His lies in this case are particularly troubling because he employed them when advising others about a deadly pandemic,” said U.S. Attorney Nick Brown.
 “As people became fearful and searched for answers, Marschall touted an unproven treatment as a miracle cure for the deadly disease.”